-Agencies requesting special rate adjustments greater than the January 2017 GS base pay adjustment must submit additional data in accordance with OPM regulations and the instructions on OPM Form 1397.
+Agencies requesting special rate adjustments greater than the January 2022 GS base pay adjustment must submit additional data in accordance with OPM regulations and the instructions on OPM Form 1397.
 (See 5 CFR 530.304 and 530.306.)
-Staffing data should cover the period from May 17, 2015, through May 14, 2016, if possible.
+Staffing data should cover the period from May 10, 2020, through May 8, 2021, if possible.

-All requests for special rate adjustments greater than the January 2017 GS base pay adjustment must address the existing or likely significant recruitment or retention difficulties justifying the proposed increase.
+All requests for special rate adjustments greater than the January 2022 GS base pay adjustment must address the existing or likely significant recruitment or retention difficulties justifying the proposed increase.
 Requests for special rate increases to keep up with GS locality pay increases or to maintain an advantage over GS locality rates without evidence of an existing or likely significant recruitment or retention difficulty will not be considered.

-When determining whether to request a special rate adjustment greater than the January 2017 GS base pay adjustment, agencies should also consider that Federal agencies have considerable discretionary authority to provide other pay and leave flexibilities to address significant recruitment and retention problems.
+When determining whether to request a special rate adjustment greater than the January 2022 GS base pay adjustment, agencies should also consider that Federal agencies have considerable discretionary authority to provide other pay and leave flexibilities to address significant recruitment and retention problems.
 These flexibilities include recruitment, relocation, and retention incentives, as well as student loan repayments and leave flexibilities.

-Information on these flexibilities is posted on the OPM website here.
+Information on these flexibilities is posted on the OPM website.
 The cost of using these flexibilities should be weighed against the benefits to be gained in supporting agency mission and program needs.
-Any budgetary limits on the use of these flexibilities also must be followed.